This post may contain affiliate links. For more information, please see my full disclosure policy.

 Although the month of May might be the end of the school year for some, it doesn’t mean that we can’t spend a little bit of time learning all about teachers and the awesome job that they do!

-With the 7th of May being National Teacher Appreciation Day, it makes this month the perfect time to learn exactly why teachers are considered community helpers!
+With the 7th of May being National Teacher Appreciation Day, it makes this month the perfect time for some fun activities that can help your students learn exactly why teachers are considered community helpers!

 Planning ahead?
 Make sure you check out these preschool theme ideas for June as well!